CAOShurong/decimen-optical-transfer/README.md

 <p align="center"><em>Mid-transfer: a phone pulling a 2 MB image out of the air at 129 KB/s.</em></p>

 ## Try it

+The hosted site is live at [decimen.app](https://decimen.app/); everything below is for running it yourself.

 ```bash
 npm install